 Two strong people are needed for this project since even a small couch may weigh as much as 100 pounds.
 Sleeper sofas and many conventional sofas can weigh 350 pounds or more.
 If the legs can easily be removed, do so first.
 If not, leave them attached for now.
 Remove cushions, throw pillows, and all extraneous items from the sofa.

 Measure the Couch's Dimensions

 Measure the Size of All Openings

-Whether you need to move your couch through a narrow space, like a doorway, or through a hallway, stairwell, or elevator doors, you first need to know how big the passages actually are.
-Use your tape measure to measure both the height and width of the openings, and jot down the dimensions on a notepad.
+Whether you need to move your couch through a narrow space, like a doorway, or through a hallway, stairwell, or elevator doors, you first need to know dimensions of the passageways.
+Use your tape measure to measure both the height and width of the openings.
+Write down the dimensions on a notepad.

 Compare the measurements you took for your couch versus the measurements of the openings.
 It is vital to plan on paper, prior to picking up the couch.
 This helps you avoid injury and damage to the home.